Ranch steak

 The Ranch steak comes from the chuck cut of a cow, namely the shoulder.
 Technically it is called a "boneless chuck shoulder center cut steak", but supermarkets usually use the shorter and more memorable term: "Ranch steak".
 A ranch steak is usually cut no thicker than one inch, weighs 10 ounces or less, and is usually trimmed of all excess fat.

 Ranch steak is generally flavorful, but a bit tough.
-The best results are achieved if the steak is not cooked beyond medium when using dry heat cooking methods.
+The result is poor-quality, if cooked beyond medium in dry heat.
 It is best when it is braised; however, it is excellent when grilled, broiled, or pan-fried if it is marinated first and if it is not overcooked.